etiennebr/rstdocs/Applications/Stereo/BlockMatching.rst

 - **Discard pixels with no-data value:** This parameter allows to discard pixels whose value is equal to the user-defined no-data value.

-- **Discard pixels with low local variance:** This parameter allows to discard pixels whose local variance is too small (the size of the neighborhood is given by the radius parameter)
+- **Discard pixels with low local variance:** This parameter allows to discard pixels whose local variance is too small (the size of the neighborhood is given by the radius parameter).

 **Block matching parameters**
-This group of parameters allow to tune the block-matching behaviour
+This group of parameters allow to tune the block-matching behaviour.

 - **Block-matching metric:**